palla-financial/card-encrypt/README.md

 go build
 ```

 You can cross-compile to other operating systems and system architectures.
+Here are some examples.

 https://freshman.tech/snippets/go/cross-compile-go-programs/